 This images is a flickr photo by garryknight https://flickr.com/photos/garryknight/17101308848 shared under a Creative Commons (BY) license

 The post "Who’s Your PAPI?
-Where to Start with Personal API Inventory?" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2016/04/whos-your-papi/) on April 23, 2016.
+Where to Start with Personal API Inventory?" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2016/04/whos-your-papi/) on April 23, 2016.